AndrewPoppe/REDCap-PRO/README.md

 | Français (French) |
 | Chinese  |

-The default language for all pages is configured with the **Language File** system setting (Control Center → External Modules → REDCapPRO).
-This can be overridden at the project level via the **Language** dropdown in the REDCapPRO Project Menu → Settings tab.
+The default language for all pages is configured with the **Language File** system setting.
+This can be overridden at the project level via the **Language** dropdown in the REDCapPRO Project Menu → [Settings tab](#settings).

 If the language you need is not in the list, feel free to create an `.ini` file and open a pull request, or send the file to `andrew dot poppe at yale dot edu`.